mpizenberg/light-calibration-reflective-spheres/README.md

 ### Compile the rust code

-First, you need to build the `select-ball` and `warp-crop` executables.
+First, you need to build the `select-ball` executables.
 For that, you will need [Cargo, and all the rustc stuff][cargo].

 ```sh
 $ cargo build --release
 ```

-These two executables will be located at `target/release/lowrr` and `target/release/warp_crop` respectively.
+These executables will be located at `target/release/select-ball`.

 ### Build the javascript glue code for web-assembly